Things To See and Do in Poole

 Poole Quay and historic Old Town

-Stroll along the quayside, see the luxury Sunseeker yachts across the water and relax in one the traditional pubs or stylish cafes.
+Stroll along the quayside, see the luxury Sunseeker yachts across the water and relax in one the traditional pubs or stylish cafés.

 Tower Park Leisure Complex

-A great venue for all the family, whatever the weather, at Tower Park.
+A great venue for all the family, whatever the weather, is Tower Park.
 Go watch the latest movies at the 10 screen cinema, have a go at ten pin bowling or bingo, slide down the flumes at Splashdown Waterpark, or let the little ones go wild at Lemur Landings soft play area.

 And once you've worked up an appetite, enjoy a delicious lunch or dinner at one of the many restaurants - there are all your family favourites including Pizza Express, Taco Bell and Nando's.
 You can catch a bus here from Poole town centre or use their large, free car park.